Da Cima a Fondo - Foto (300x600)

 Vino rosso

-Location of the vineyards: Solinga Valley (Canneto Pavese).
+Location of the vineyards: Solinga Valley.

 Soil: gravel-sand soil.